CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 template: post
 ---

-As a developer consultant, you generally work with clients, majority of whom are not technical, to help deliver a software solution to their problems.
+As developer consultants, we generally work with clients, majority of whom are not technical, to help deliver a software solution to their problems.

 It's not always easy because technical skills alone would not result in a happy client, and I was curious what key skills you need to have to be a successful one.
 So I chatted with a couple of other local Madison devs and we discussed what we think these key skills are.